WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 A residence has a basement bathroom and laundry that sit lower than the nearest street sewer level.
 During heavy storms, the municipal sewer can become surcharged and push sewage toward the property.

-In this case, the backwater valve operates as a property level defense against external sewer conditions.[6][3]## Cost, Reliability, And Risk Management
+In this case, the backwater valve operates as a property-level defense against external sewer conditions.

 Cost And Reliability Comparison

-·Ball check valves are generally less expensive and highly reliable in dirty fluid systems when correctly sized and installed.[2][1]
+-Ball check valves are generally less expensive and highly reliable in dirty fluid systems when correctly sized and installed, especially in small diameters (≤DN150).

 Risk assessments often show that a properly placed backwater valve is justified even in addition to standard check valves.